JWST's PEARLS: TN J1338-1942 -- I. Extreme jet triggered star-formation in a $z=4.11$ luminous radio galaxy: Resolved physical properties of TNJ1338

 Alternatively, the H$\alpha$ nebulae associated with cooling flows in massive clusters at $z < 1$ have been observed to correlate spatially with radio jets within the cluster \citep{McDonald2010, Tremblay2015}.
 The exact nature of these H$\alpha$ nebulae is however still an on-going debate, with evidence for both shock and star-formation driven sources of nebular emission within the known population of cooling flow nebulae \citep{McDonald2012}, as well as additional ionisation from X-rays \citep{McDonald2010}.
 This scenario offers a potential mechanism for the observed high \ewha emission in TNJ1338 to be spatially associated with, but not necessarily directly triggered by, the jet activity.
 While it is unlikely that a cooling flow such as those seen in virialised clusters could be in place as early as $z=4.11$ \citep{Santos2008, McDonald2013}, the same phenomenon may also arise in the cold accretion flows thought to fuel massive galaxy growth at high redshift \citep{Keres2005,Dekel2009}.

-Nevertheless, since future Cycle 1 observations with JWST/NIRSpec IFU (GO Programme 1964) will enable conclusive and detailed measurements on the relative contributions of stellar, shock and AGN driven emission across TNJ1338, as well as resolved kinematic information, additional analysis from our NIRCam photometry alone is not warranted at this time.
+Nevertheless, without spectroscopic observations to measure detailed line ratios and disentangle different kinematic components (e.g. narrow lines, out-flowing gas and shock components), we cannot exclude an additional contribution from the AGN within either the host galaxy emission or the jet aligned emission.
+Further JWST observations with JWST/NIRSpec IFU (GO Programme 1964) should enable conclusive and detailed measurements on the relative contributions of stellar, shock and AGN driven emission across TNJ1338, as well as resolved kinematic information \citep[see, for example, the complex scenario revealed by NIRSpec around a luminous $z\sim3$ red quasar;][]{Vayner2023}.
+Additional detailed analysis from our NIRCam photometry alone is therefore not warranted at this time.